KieranMueller/spring-web-flux/README.md

 Spring reactive web sandbox
 Instructions for branches

-webclient-builder:
+webclient-builder-flux:
-- run the project, and call localhost:8081/get-stuff/{id} passing an ID (I believe between 1-200)
+- run the project, and call localhost:8081/catfacts?max_length=300&limit=1000 where the max_length and limit query params can be adjusted as you please